tufts-carpentries/python-novice-gapminder/_episodes/03-types-conversion.md

 ~~~
 {: .output}

+## Different types have different properties and methods

-## Strings have a length (but numbers don't).
+* Strings have a 'length' property

-*   The built-in function `len` counts the number of characters in a string.

 ~~~
+# The built-in function 'len' counts the number of characters in a string.
 print(len(full_name))
 ~~~
 {: .python}